Mapping Target Volume to Source Volume

 - Delete partition [for simple volumes] or Delete volume [for LVM volumes] — select this option if you want to change the disk layout before restoring a volume.
 After you delete a partition or volume, you will be able to create a new partition or volume of the desired size and map a volume in the backup to the volume on your computer.

 - [For simple volumes] Create LVM physical volume — select this option if you want to create an LVM physical volume on the selected disk partition.
 In the created physical volume, you will be able to create a volume group and restore to this volume group LVM logical volumes from the backup.

 - Close — select this option if you want to close the window and select another volume.

-- In the Current system pane, in the Restore column, Veeam Agent for Linux will display which volume from backup will be restored to the target volume.
+- In the Current system pane, in the Restore column, Veeam Agent will display which volume from backup will be restored to the target volume.